marissamelo91/stacksurplusBlog/README.md

 # stacksurplusBlog

 ## Description
 This project aims to create a platform similar to Wordpress where developers can publish their blog posts and engage with other developers' content through comments.
-You'll be building this site from the ground up and deploying it to Render.<br>
+You'll be building this site from the ground up and deploying it to Render.
 The application follows the MVC (Model-View-Controller) architectural pattern for a structured development approach.
 Here are the key components and technologies used:<br>

 Handlebars.js: Templating engine for generating dynamic HTML pages. <br>
 Sequelize: ORM (Object-Relational Mapping) for interacting with the SQL database. <br>